capmeth/acid/docsite/docs/configuration/options.md

     recoAttemptDelay: number
 }
 ```

+Specifying a number is the same as setting `socket.port`.

 This option essentially defines *hot-reload* for the docsite, but has no effect unless both `httpServer` *and* `watch` are enabled, as the socket needs something to connect to and a reason to respond, respectively.